It’s the last day of our birthday campaign, and it would mean a lot to us if you become our member today

 "We want to make it easier for SMEs to get stuff into the world as well," Denton said.

-Currently, the ICC is developing a second Black Sea initiative, after Russia pulled out of the agreement in July 2023.
-For now, Ukraine is managing to ship goods through an alternative corridor in the Black Sea carved out by its military, although Russia has recently targeted vessels sparking concerns around safety.
+The ICC is currently developing a second Black Sea initiative, after Russia pulled out of the agreement in July 2023.
+For now, Ukraine is managing to ship goods through an alternative corridor in the Black Sea carved out by its military that Russia has recently targeted, sparking concerns around safety.

-Denton is pushing pressure on the international community from the Global South, particularly Brazil, to sway Moscow into cooperating with Ukraine, the UN, and Turkey, and agree to a second initiative.
+Denton also said he is putting pressure on the international community from the Global South, particularly Brazil, to sway Moscow into cooperating with Ukraine, the UN, and Turkey, and agree to a second initiative.

 Ukraine to receive $600 million from World Bank under RISE Initiative